Panchajanya1999/aes-pd/README.md

 - For verification: `od`, `sha256sum`, `xxd`

 ### Hardware Requirements

 - USB pendrive (recommended 32GB or larger)
 - Root/sudo access for raw device operations
 - Sufficient RAM for buffer operations (minimal)

+## WARNING

+- **This system operates directly on block devices and is not designed for use with mounted filesystems or partitions.**
+- **It will overwrite data on the specified device without warning.**
+- **Ensure you have backups of any important data before proceeding.**
+- **Using this system on a mounted filesystem or partition can lead to data corruption and loss.**
+- **Always unmount the pendrive before running any commands.**
+- **This system is not a replacement for proper data backup solutions.
+It is intended for secure key management, not general data storage.**
+- **Ensure you have a backup of any important data on the pendrive before running the preparation script.**
+- **The preparation script will format the pendrive and erase all existing data.**

 ## Quick Start